alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 | -apple-system (San Francisco) | iOS Safari, macOS Safari, macOS Firefox |
 | BlinkMacSystemFont (San Francisco) | macOS Chrome |
 | sans-serif | Any |

+But what font stacks do professional apps use?

 #### What are common font Stacks?